Calibrate a Flow Meter for HPLC Pumping Systems

 - To help prevent algae growth in the tube flush the flowmeter with ethanol if it will not be used for a week or more.

 These digital liquid flow meters have been performance-proven in the field as a way to save time and improve accuracy when checking HPLC system pump rates.
-Check our FlowCal 5000 Digital Liquid Flow Meter testimonial page to see how others use these precision instruments to save time while improving vital accuracy.
+Check the testimonials at the bottom of our FlowCal 5000 Digital Liquid Flow Meter page to see how others use these precision instruments to save time while improving vital accuracy.